Buy better Beaujolais! Learn the region and its crus.

 The crème de la crème of Beaujolais!

-There are 10 Crus of Beaujolais, all in the north and producing only red wine.
-Usually, the labels will simply state the name of the Cru as they are that renowned!
+There are 10 Crus of Beaujolais, all in the north and producing only red wines.
+Usually, the labels will simply state the name of the Cru.

-Each has its own distinct personality, based on ‘terroir’– climate,soils, altitude, aspect and a host of other factors – that are duplicated nowhere else.
-These wines are much more complex and will develop beautifully over time, if you can keep your hands off!
+Each Beaujolais cru has its own distinct personality – climate, soils, altitude, aspect, and a host of other factors – that are duplicated nowhere else.
+These wines are more complex and are known to age well.

-Two styles of wine are produced here: a light, fruity, floral wine that shows notes of violet and peach and a bigger, spicier version that becomes more ‘pinot’-like with about 5 years of aging.
+Two styles of wine are produced here: a light, fruity, floral wine that shows notes of violet and peach and a bigger, spicier version that becomes more Pinot-like with age.

 Named after Julius Caesar, these ancient Roman vineyard sites are planted on granite, volcanic and clay soils giving the wines power, structure and terrific aging ability.